Alex-Costea/music/README.md

-# Alcostar Music
+# Music App

-Music sharing platform for specifically my music, but easily customizable for other artists.
+Music sharing platform made specifically for my music, but easily customizable for other artists by editing the `metadata.json` file.